 Topaz Labs has demonstrated they can concentrate on simpler solutions to many of the editing challenges faced by photographers.

-Topaz Gigapixel AI is a perfect of example of a software solution which focuses intently on a single issue with a fantastic solution.
+Topaz Gigapixel AI is a perfect example of a software solution which focuses intently on a single issue with a fantastic solution.

 You will end up with sharper images in your collection, and be able to print them out much bigger than was previously possible.